 I’m just telling you, most of the case law — since I’ve battled restitution cases of twenty-five years — most of the case law favors the victim.
 The legislature is trying to help the victim the best they can.
 Again, trying to get them compensated for any injuries or losses that they have related to any criminal activity.

 So, bottom line is, if you have a restitution issue, give me a call.
-If you have a criminal matter and it relates to restitution, call me.
+If you have a criminal matter and it relates to restitution, call the Hedding Law Firm.
 We’ll sit down.
 We’ll strategize and figure out how to deal with it.

 For more information on Restitution In Criminal Defense Cases, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 542-0940 today.